borntofrappe/svelte-tutorial/School Closures Maps/README.md

 ## npm

-The project relies on the `d3` and `topojson` libraries.
+The maps rely on the `d3` and `topojson` libraries.
 With a production website it would be fitting to install only the necessary `d3-` modules, but to explore the library it is more convenient to include the full version.

 ```bash
 npm install d3